AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/webhooks/instant-triggers-webhooks.md

 * Stops immediately - when the scenario is set to run Immediately.
 * Stops after 3 unsuccessful attempts (3 errors) - when the scenario is set to run as scheduled.

 If an error occurs during the scenario execution, the webhook is placed back into the queue during the instant trigger's rollback phase.
 In such a situation, you have the possibility to fix the scenario and rerun it again.
-For more information, see [Rollback](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md#rollback) in the article [Scenario execution, cycles, and phases](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).
+For more information, see [Rollback](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md#rollback) in the article [Scenario execution, cycles, and phases in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).

 If there is a Webhook response module in your scenario, the error is sent to the Webhook response.
 The Webhook response module is always executed last (in the case where the Auto commit option in the Scenario settings is not enabled).
 For more information, see [Responding to webhooks](../../workfront-fusion/apps-and-their-modules/webhooks-updated.md#respondi) in the article [Webhooks](../../workfront-fusion/apps-and-their-modules/webhooks-updated.md).